leakless21/omoai/docs/architecture/punctuation.md

   4.  **Distribution Strategy**:
       - **Exact Match**: If the number of words in `original_concat` and `punctuated_text` is identical, it calls [`_distribute_exact_match`](scripts/post.py:635).
 This function simply distributes the words from `punctuated_text` back into the original segments based on the original word count per segment.
         - **Example**: If segment 1 had 2 words and segment 2 had 3 words, it takes the first 2 words from the punctuated text for segment 1 and the next 3 for segment 2.
-      - **Fuzzy Match**: If word counts differ, it calls [`_distribute_fuzzy_match`](scripts/post.py:652).
-This is a more complex alignment:
+      - **Levenshtein-based Alignment**: If word counts differ, it calls [`_distribute_punct_to_segments`](scripts/post.py:652).
+This function uses a more robust alignment based on the Levenshtein distance (edit distance) to map words from the punctuated text back to the original segments.
-        - It calculates the total character length of `original_concat` and `punctuated_text`.
-        - For each original segment, it calculates what proportion of the total `original_concat` characters that segment's text represents.
-        - It then applies this same proportion to the `punctuated_text` to estimate the start and end character indices for the corresponding punctuated section.
+        - **Word-Level Alignment**: It uses `difflib.SequenceMatcher` to find the optimal alignment between the original words and the punctuated words, handling insertions, deletions, and substitutions.
-        - It extracts this `punct_section` from the `punctuated_text`.
-        - **Fallback**: If the extracted `punct_section` is too short or seems invalid (e.g., less than half the length of the original segment's text), it falls back to [`_add_basic_punctuation`](scripts/post.py:691), which simply capitalizes the first letter and adds a period at the end of the segment's original text.
+        - **Character-Level Refinement**: For each aligned word pair, it performs a character-level alignment using [`_align_chars`](scripts/post.py:820) to precisely identify character-level differences (substitutions, insertions, deletions).
+This allows for a more granular understanding of the changes made by the punctuation model.
+        - **Mapping to Segments**: The aligned punctuated words are then distributed back to their corresponding original segments based on the word-level alignment, preserving the original segment boundaries and timings.
   5.  **Result Construction**: It constructs a new list of segments.
-Each segment is a copy of the original, but with its `text_punct` field populated by the distributed text (either from exact or fuzzy matching).
+Each segment is a copy of the original, but with its `text_punct` field populated by the distributed text from the alignment process.
 - **Parameters**:
   - `punctuated_text` (str): The single string of punctuated text from the punctuation model.
     - **Example**: `"This is the first sentence.
 This is the second."`
   - `segments` (list[dict]): The original list of ASR segments, each with `start`, `end`, and `text`.
     - **Example**: `[{"start": 0.0, "end": 2.0, "text": "this is the first sentence"}, {"start": 2.0, "end": 4.0, "text": "this is the second"}]`
 - **Return Value**: A new list of segment dictionaries, where the `text` field is punctuated and the `start` and `end` timestamps are preserved from the original segments.
-The function intelligently distributes the punctuated text across the original segment boundaries.
+The function intelligently distributes the punctuated text across the original segment boundaries using a refined alignment process.
   - **Example**:
     ```json
     [